School Nurse Information

 Indiana law states that students in all grades are required to meet the minimum immunization requirements.
 The immunization record must include the student’s name, date of birth, and the vaccine given and date (month/day/year) of each immunization.
 Below lists the Indiana school requirements of vaccines with number of doses students must have before attending class.

-Proof of immunizations must be submitted to the nurse at your child's school
+Proof of immunizations must be submitted to your child's school nurse

 Please click below to find the most updated requirements for school immunizations by the Indiana State Department of Health.

 THE CHILDREN AND HOOSIERS IMMUNIZATION REGISTRY PROGRAM (CHIRP)

 The Children and Hoosiers Immunization Registry Program is an online system maintained by the Indiana State Department of Health that stores and updates immunization records of both children and adults in Indiana.
 This registry provides an excellent method of tracking student immunization history, and enables school nurses and others to easily check on the immunization status of students.
 The registry is currently available to the Indiana State Department of Health, the immunization data registry of another state, a healthcare provider, a local health department, an elementary or secondary school that is attended by the individual, a child care center, and the office of Medicaid policy and planning or a contractor of the office of Medicaid policy and planning.
 I.C.
 16-38-5-3.
 Engrossed Senate Bill 219 would add a provider’s designee, a child placing agency, and a college or university that is attended by the individual to the list of persons to whom the immunization information may be released.